 Learner Support Centre (Star Centre)

-Since 2007, The STAR Centre team has given emotional, social and academic support to children of the DSK during their school careers.
+Since 2007, The STAR Centre team has given emotional, social and academic support to children of the DSK throughout their school careers.

 The appointments made with learners take place mainly during lesson times in the rooms specifically designed for this purpose.

 We have four school counsellors at the DSK.
 Jamie Brassell offers counselling for Grade 1 – 6 and Sharon Pienaar offers counselling for Grade 7 – 12.
-Albertus Keet and Ndivhudzannyi Mphephu have also joined the team this year to facilitate psycho-educational workshops and group counselling.
+Albertus Keet has also joined the team this year to facilitate psycho-educational workshops and group counselling.

 Counselling sessions take place during school hours with prior arrangement by the class teacher so as not to disturb important lessons.
 Learners can make appointments themselves, via their parents or via their class teacher who will then make the appointment at a suitable time.
 The sessions aim to provide the learners with social and emotional support, study skills and planning strategies.
 All sessions are treated with complete confidentiality.

 Sharon Pienaar is a school counsellor registered with the Health Professionals Council of South Africa.
 In addition to this, she has also completed her teaching qualification at the University of Cape Town and is currently completing her master’s degree in Educational Psychology at Stellenbosch University.

 She has provided counselling in NPO settings, clinics and a special needs school prior to her work at the DSK.
 Moreover, she has worked as a special needs teacher, working with learners with specific learning disorders (SLD), ADHD and autism.
 She has a specific interest in working with adolescents and uses a variety of counselling techniques in her practice.